RonenTGreat/100-days-of-code/log2.md

 **Today's Progress:** Learnt about Loops and Range, then I used the concept to create a simple password generator that asks the user for the number of letters, symbols and digits the user wants in the password.

 **Thoughts:** It so funny I had to apply try and error for this project but later found out there was a simpler way around it.

+### Day 6: 13th June 2022

+**Today's Progress:**  Studied on while loops and functions today, though I didn't create any project today I did solve some problems from https://reeborg.ca/reeborg.html using the concepts.
+It was very challenging ,especiallyHurdle 3 and 4.

+**Thoughts:** I was able to finish early today so I decide to get an introduction to tailwindcss